National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 A brand new solar system can cost anywhere from $10,000 to $30,000, depending on its size and complexity.
 Batteries in particular increase the cost of a PV installation by up to 50% and more.
 While the upfront costs are high in that case, there are no follow-up payments.
 Besides, there are ways to bring the expenses down with the help of solar incentives.

-All states in America offer the Solar Tax Credit, with which you can reduce your solar system costs by a third.
-If you chose a $10,000 system, it will cost you $7,000, and if you chose a $30,000 system, it will cost you $21,000.
+All states in America offer the Solar Tax Credit, a financial incentive with which you can reduce your solar system costs by a third.
+It’s a big advantage: if you chose a $10,000 system, it will cost you $7,000, and if you chose a $30,000 system, it will cost you $21,000.
 Each state also offers its own solar incentives in the form of tax credits, rebates, and tax exemptions.

 Loan: Upfront costs vary, $100-$250 monthly